vanesa-c/Case-Study/Task 2: Exploratory Data Analysis (EDA.md

 Ensuring data quality before analysis and modeling.

 #### a.
 Handle Missing Values
-- Null Values
-  - Impute missing values using the median.
-  - Assign `"Unknown"` if missing.
+  - Impute missing values using the median or assign `"Unknown"` if missing.

 #### b.
 Remove Duplicates
 - Ensure each job post is unique by checking the following attributes: